erldb/erldb/README.md

 [![Erlang CI](https://github.com/erldb/erldb/workflows/Erlang%20CI/badge.svg?branch=master)](https://github.com/erldb/erldb/actions)

 ORM (Object-relational mapping) application implemented in Erlang.
+Still in very much beta :-)

 # Configure erldb

+Currently erldb supports two different backends; ets and mysql.
+We are hoping to support more.

 # Writing models
+This section will be written soon

 ## Basic structure
 A model is defined by a basic set of attributes.